AdobeDocs/journey-optimizer.en/help/using/reports/report-gs-cja.md

 >
 > To revert to Journey Optimizer's traditional reporting, simply toggle the **[!UICONTROL Use new Experience]** option.

-Journey Optimizer reporting is now fully integrated with Customer Journey Analytics capabilities, standardizing reporting across both platforms and improving data consistency and reliability.
+Journey Optimizer reporting comes with an improved interoperability with Customer Journey Analytics capabilities, standardizing reporting across both platforms and improving data consistency and reliability.
 This seamless integration between Journey Optimizer and Customer Journey Analytics provides a clearer view of performance metrics, enabling users to make more informed decisions.

 * If you want to target a journey or deliveries in the context of a journey, from the **[!UICONTROL Journeys]** menu, access your journey and click the **[!UICONTROL View report]** button.